 - For a non-specific reference, the latest version applies.
 In the case of a reference to a 3GPP document (including a GSM document), a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

 [1] 3GPP TR 21.905: "Vocabulary for 3GPP Specifications".

+[xa] 3GPP TS 23.288: "Architecture enhancements for 5G System (5GS) to support network data analytics services".

+[xb] 3GPP TS 28.541: "5G Network Resource Model (NRM)"

 Start of 2nd Change

+4 Key Issues and potential solutions

+4.Y Key Issue #X: NWDAFFunction IOC enhancement to support Multiple NWDAF Deployment

+4.Y.1 Description